About Haydn P. Reinecker (1923-2012)

 Jerry had a distinguished career spanning 31 years with the California Division of Forestry (CDF/CalFIRE), working in Yuba, El Dorado and Sacramento counties.
 After nine years of working as State Forest Ranger, he took a leave of absence to pursue his Master’s Degree at the University of Michigan.
 Upon returning to CDF in the spring of 1957, he was appointed to lead the Fire Research Program.
 In this role, he oversaw pioneering efforts to evaluate the practicality of using aircraft for fire suppression drops, explored the potential of cloud modification as a means of reducing lightning‑caused fires, and worked to establish reliable cost parameters for fire protection.

 Jerry also conducted research on chemical fire retardants, brush clearance and fire behavior as part of the control activities and wildfire prevention efforts by the California State Division of Forestry.
-His master’s thesis, Fighting Forest Fires with Air Tankers (1958), remains a source for numerous academic investigations, a testament to its lasting relevance.
+His master’s thesis, Fighting Forest Fires with Air Tankers (1958), remains a source for numerous publications, a testament to its lasting relevance.

 Mr. Reinecker was promoted to Assistant Deputy State Forester in 1959 to lead CDF’s Engineering function.
 During his tenure, he had the privilege of working alongside and mentoring many of the department’s early pioneers and distinguished leaders.
 He remained with CDF until his retirement in 1978, overseeing statewide programs in Engineering, Personnel, Finance, Training, Safety, and Physical Fitness.